 The increase occurred despite the fact that Montana’s Medicaid expansion didn’t take effect until 2016, due in part to several improvements the state had made to the Medicaid program over the preceding few years.
 In 2011 and 2012, payment rates for providers were increased.
 In 2011, the state expanded the existing eligibility rules, and also simplified the application and renewal process.
 And in both 2011 and 2012, Montana expanded the long term care portion of its Medicaid program.

-By January 2017, after the expanded guidelines had been in place for a little over a year, total Medicid/CHIP enrollment in Montana had grown to 246,548 people — a 66 percent increase since the end of 2013.
+By February 2019, after the expanded guidelines had been in place for three years, total Medicaid/CHIP enrollment in Montana had grown to 278,217 people — an 87 percent increase since the end of 2013.